SouthernMethodistUniversity/hpc_docs/docs/applications/python/python_venvs.md

 This should come after the ```#SBATCH``` directives and after any modules you load, but before you run your application.

+## Tips

+- It is good practice to use a unique virtual environment for each project.
+- If you need to update a package inside an environment, it is a good idea to build a new, clean environment with that update to avoid potential dependency problems that may arise.
+- Choose meaningful names and/or organize environments into project folders.
+No one will remember when ```env3``` contains or was used for 6 months from now.

 ## Additional Resources